adityakavalur/github-gitlab-ci/README.md

     steps:
       - uses: actions/checkout@v2
         with:
-          # This should be the same as GITHUB_REPO below, this is the SOURCE_REPO which is being polled for commits and PRs
+          # This should be the same as SOURCE_REPO below which is being polled for commits and PRs
           repository: <namespace>/<repo_name>
           token: ${{ secrets.SOURCE_PAT }}
           fetch-depth: 0